Thiepval Visitor Centre, Somme Battlefields, France

-The Thiepval Visitor Centre was built in 2004.
-It is located a short distance from the Thiepval Memorial to the Missing of the Somme and the Thiepval Anglo-French Cemetery.
+The Thiepval Visitor Centre, built in 2004, also incorporates the Thiepval Museum.
+The museum opened in June 2016 to mark the centenary of the 1916 Battle of the Somme.
+The Visitor Centre and Museum are located a short distance from the Thiepval Memorial to the Missing of the Somme and the Thiepval Anglo-French Cemetery.

 The Visitor Centre has been imaginatively constructed at ground level so that it does not impact as an obtrusive building on the local area around the Thiepval Memorial.

-The Visitor Centre welcomes over 150,000 visitors to the Thiepval Memorial to the Missing each year.
+The Visitor Centre welcomes many thousands of visitors to the Thiepval Memorial to the Missing each year.
 At the Visitor Centre the memorial is put in the context of the battlefield.
 Display panels in three languages — English, French and German — provide an overview of the course of the Great War from 1914-1918.

 Display panels focus on the events during the Battle of the Somme in 1916 which occurred at the small village of Thiepval and its surroundings.